Farquhar-Reese/CPA02/README.md

 # CS103a PA03
-Welcome to our team's PA03 application!
-Installation instructions are below.
-Furthermore this app enables students to look up courses taught at brandeis and to make a schedule!
+Welcome to a secretive project that helps you enlist hackers.
+This project lets you search for hackers and see avalible hackers for projects.
+All hackers are fake.
 This project which has an authentication module and provides access to a mongoose database in the cloud.
 Run the application on localhost:5000.

-Here is a link to our movie demonstrating the use of our team application: https://drive.google.com/file/d/1zvLES1rAsDP8P6SXYRdjACCPlZDYkBID/view?usp=sharing
+Here is a link to my our movie demonstrating the use of our this application:

 ## Installation
 Download the project from github and download nodejs and npm from https://nodejs.org